https://www.chefspencil.com

 This seed sauce is obtained from palm nuts.
 This sauce is mostly eaten in southern Benin, especially in the capital, Porto-Novo.
 Apart from the irresistible taste and flavor of this sauce, it is very rich in lipids.

-In eastern Benin, it is accompanied by crushed banana paste, commonly called foutou banana.
+In eastern Benin, it is accompanied by crushed plantains paste, commonly called Foutou or Fufu banana.

 5. Wo (Corn Dough)